snub-fighter/python-bitrue/README.md

-This is an unofficial Python wrapper for the `Bitrue exchange REST API v1/ <https://github.com/Bitrue-exchange/bitrue-official-api-docs>`_.
+This is an unofficial Python wrapper for the [Bitrue exchange REST API v1](https://github.com/Bitrue-exchange/bitrue-official-api-docs).
 I am in no way affiliated with Bitrue, use at your own risk.

-If you came here looking for the `Bitrue exchange <https://www.binance.com/?ref=10099792>`_ to purchase cryptocurrencies, then `go here <https://www.bitrue.com/activity/task/task-landing?inviteCode=EWHAHT>`_.
-If you want to automate interactions with Binance stick around.
+If you came here looking for the [Bitrue exchange](https://www.bitrue.com/activity/task/task-landing?inviteCode=EWHAHT) to purchase cryptocurrencies, then [go here](https://www.bitrue.com/activity/task/task-landing?inviteCode=EWHAHT).
+If you want to automate interactions with Bitrue stick around.

 Source code